arvidn/libtorrent/docs/libtorrent_plugins.rst

 structures it is also quite easy to sabotage libtorrent's operation.

 All the callbacks in this interface are called with the main libtorrent thread mutex locked.
-And they are always called from the libtorrent main thread.
+And they are always called from the libtorrent network thread.
 In case portions of your plugin are called from other threads, typically the main thread, you cannot use any of the member functions on the internal structures in libtorrent, since those require the mutex to be locked.
 Futhermore, you would also need to have a mutex on your own shared data within the plugin, to make sure it is not accessed at the same time from the libtorrent thread (through a callback).
 See `boost thread's mutex`_.
-If you need to send out a message from another thread, use an internal queue, and do the actual sending in ``tick()``.
+If you need to send out a message from another thread, it is advised to use an internal queue, and do the actual sending in ``tick()``.

+Since the plugin interface gives you easy access to internal structures, it is not supported as a stable API.
+Plugins should be considered spcific to a specific version of libtorrent.
+Although, in practice the internals mostly don't change that dramatically.

 .. _`boost thread's mutex`: http://www.boost.org/doc/html/mutex.html